What makes a B2B marketing funnel work

 Most B2B buyers work hard to stay invisible.
 They avoid forms, research anonymously, and only surface when they're ready to engage.
-For demand generation professionals, that creates a problem: how do you build a funnel when prospects actively hide from you?
+For demand generation professionals, that creates a real problem: how do you build and optimize your B2B marketing funnel when prospects actively hide from you?

 The answer is data.
 Visibility into buying signals, accurate contact information, and the ability to identify decision-makers turn a leaky funnel into a conversion system.
-Without it, you're running manual processes that miss opportunities and waste budget.
+Without accurate data, you're running manual processes that miss opportunities.
+Budget drains without results.
+This guide walks through a practical framework for optimizing each stage of your B2B marketing funnel: from ICP definition through closed-loop measurement.

 The B2B marketing funnel is a framework that maps the buyer journey from initial awareness through purchase and retention.
 It organizes buyer progression into three primary stages: top of funnel (TOFU), middle of funnel (MOFU), and bottom of funnel (BOFU).